pele-python/pele/README.rst

 Running
 =======

-You can find examples of how to run pygmin in the examples folder.
+You can find examples of how to run pele in the examples folder.
 More information can be found in the documentation at

 http://js850.github.com/PyGMIN/